tkrisztian95/Netflix_picture-in-picutre_control_btn_chromeExt/readme.md

 ![Screenrecord](resources/capture.gif)

+** Disclaimer ** Netflix is registered trademarks, this extension is not affiliated with Netflix.

 ## Description
 I decided to make this extension because I missed this control button so much.
 After I started the work I had to realize there is a solution already by the Google's official PIP extension.
 [Picture-in-picture extension (by Google):](https://chrome.google.com/webstore/detail/picture-in-picture-extens/hkgfoiooedgoejojocmhlaklaeopbecg)